 We call for the dissolution of all government agencies concerned with transportation — including the Department of Transportation, the Interstate Commerce Commission, the Federal Aviation Administration, the National Transportation Safety Board, the Coast Guard, and the Federal Maritime Commission — and the transfer of their legitimate functions to competitive private firms.
 We call for the privatization of airports, air traffic control systems, passenger rail, and all public roads.

 We advocate an immediate end to government regulation of private transit organizations and to government favors to the transportation industry.
-In particular, we support the immediate repeal of all laws restricting and regulating transit competition, such as the granting of taxicab and bus monopolies and the regulation or prohibition of ride-share services.
-We call for the repeal of the Merchant Marine Act of 1920 which restrict the carriage of goods or passengers between United States ports to US-built and flagged vessels, and urge immediate deregulation of the trucking industry.
+In particular, we support the immediate repeal of all laws restricting and regulating transit competition such as the granting of taxicab and bus monopolies and the regulation or prohibition of peer-to-peer transportation services.
+We call for the repeal of the Merchant Marine Act of 1920 which restricts the carriage of goods or passengers between United States ports to US-built and flagged vessels, and urge immediate deregulation of the trucking industry.

-The provision of energy should be left to the free market.
+The provision of energy must be left to the free market.
 We oppose all government control of energy pricing, allocation, distribution, and production.
 We oppose all government subsidies for energy research, development, and operation.
 We support abolition of the Department of Energy and its component agencies.

 We assert the common-law right of juries to judge not only the facts but also the justice of the law.
-Without the ability judge the law, juries can do nothing to protect the people against government oppression.
+Without the ability to judge the law, juries can do nothing to protect the people against government oppression.
 Since the jury trial is a crucial element to the judicial system of checks and balances against some of the more ludicrous legislative creations, juries need to be informed of their right to nullify all laws that are unjust or oppressive, and find against the government and the law by voting “not guilty.”

 We oppose the current practice of forced jury duty and favor all-volunteer juries.

-8. Government and Mental Health
+3.8 Government and Mental Health

-We oppose the involuntary treatment or commitment of any person for mental health concerns as well as government pressure requiring parents to obtain counseling or psychiatric drugs for their children.
+We oppose the involuntary treatment or commitment of any person for mental health concerns, as well as government pressure requiring parents to obtain counseling or psychiatric drugs for their children.
 We advocate an end to the spending of tax money for any program of psychiatric, psychological, behavioral research, or treatment.

-9. Health Care
+3.9 Health Care

-11. Poverty and Unemployment
+3.10 Poverty and Unemployment